bjoerngiesler/BBDroids/Arduino/DODroid/README.md

 - move Servo code into LibBB
 - move sound code into LibBB
 - refactor Drive Controller and move into LibBB
+- exchange 12V Mini BEC for a bigger one, recable servos, move 5V BEC into head